 MHA Program Accreditation and Competencies

-The MHA Program is regionally accredited by the Middle States Commission on Higher Education (CHE MSA) and is currently seeking candidacy for national accreditation by the Commission on Accreditation of Healthcare Management Education (CAHME).
+The MHA Program is regionally accredited by the Middle States Commission on Higher Education (CHE MSA) and has achieved Candidacy Status for national accreditation by the Commission on Accreditation of Healthcare Management Education (CAHME).

 The MHA Program uses an adapted version of the National Center for Healthcare Leadership (NCHL) Healthcare Leadership Competency Model.
 The primary domains of the MHA Competency Model include assessment of student capabilities at a beginner, intermediate, or advanced level in four key areas at multiple points throughout the curriculum.
 These key domains include competency assessment in: